Series: 99 Days #2

 I enjoyed Molly’s character throughout most of 9 Days and 9 Nights, but there are definitely moments when I didn’t.
 She has definitely matured since the first book, and she continues to transform during this story as well.
 She goes through so much that I couldn’t help but sympathize with her.
 That being said, I didn’t like how she is always blaming everybody else for her actions.
 I found that she could be kind of a jerk, but doesn’t face many consequences.
 I get that not all of her personality is supposed to be likeable, but I just couldn’t get into the book without liking the main character a lot of the time.

 While I mostly enjoyed the book, I did have a couple of issues with it.
 It is very heavy on drama, and that’s just not my thing.
 Molly and Gabe’s relationship seemed very back and forth, and everything between them became too much for me after a while.
 I enjoy some drama, but literally the entire book was them bickering.
 As well, I felt like the book dragged a bit in places.
 This is probably because it outlines each of the 9 days in its own chapter, and there isn’t always excitement in each one.
 However, I do appreciate that the story covers some important topics, and it is very realistic.

-9 Days and 9 Nights is a story about a giving love a second chance.
+9 Days & 9 Nights by Katie Cotugno is a story about a giving love a second chance.
 The main character is realistic, and she has her flaws.
 I did enjoy the book, however, all the drama annoyed me, and I didn’t love it as much as I had hoped.